shakes76/PatternAnalysis-2024/recognition/47034073_siamese/README.md

 We can see that the ROC was much better for the validation and test set than for the train set.
 This was possibly because the train ROC was calculated on the undersampled train set, therefore its distribution contained a higher proportion of the likely harder minority class compared to the validation and test sets.
 When not undersampling the classifier's training set an AUC of 1 was almost always reached on the training set but with bad performance on the others.
 We can also see that the test ROC was slightly better than the validation ROC, this may just be because there may have been some easier observations in the test set.
 The target goal of 0.8 AUC was achieved on both the validation and test set.

-The classification report for the SVM classifier on the test set can be seen in Table [1](#tab1).
+The classification report for the SVM classifier and the KNN classifier on the test set can be seen in Tables [1](#tab1) and [2](#tab2) respectively.
 Class 0 and 1 represent the benign and malignant classes respectively.

 *Table <a id=tab1>1</a>: Classification report for SVM on the test set.*
 |              | precision | recall | f1-score | support |